 Let us set the scene.
-It’s a Monday morning at work and you’ve been tasked with looking into a solution to help improve and operationalize 1:1s.
-You’re getting on a demo call with a sales representative.
+It’s a Monday morning at work and you’ve been tasked with looking into a solution to help improve and operationalize one-on-one meetings.
+You get on a demo call with a sales representative.
 Five minutes into the call, you realize they don’t offer the right solution for your organization, despite the compelling marketing language on their site.
 On top of that, they’re way out of your price range.

 We’ve all been there.
 But choosing vendors to build the right HR tech stack for your organization doesn’t have to be a nightmare.

-With budgeting season upon us, we know software selection is top of mind for many HR professionals.
-You might be working with extra budget or planning for your next fiscal year.
+With HR budgeting season upon us, we know software selection is top of mind for many professionals.
+You might be working with a limited budget or planning for your next fiscal year.
 Either way, we know choosing the right software for your organization is a big deal. 😅

 We admire your dedication to selecting the right HR software.
 After all, HR tools affect everyone on your team.
 So, when is the right time to start looking for HR tools?
-Well, we’d argue that time is right now.
-We can’t believe we’re saying this, but 2022 is just around the corner and it’s time to make sure you have everything you need to attract and retain top talent.
-Knowing that it takes companies an average of three months to research and evaluate HR software, we’d wager it’s time to get started.
+We’d argue that the time is now.
+If you haven't noticed 2023 is just around the corner and it’s time to make sure you have everything you need to attract and retain top talent.
+From our experience, we know that it takes companies an average of three months to research and evaluate HR software, we’d wager it’s time to get started.